An Extractive-and-Abstractive Framework for Source Code Summarization: Introduction

-Code summarization can be viewed as a special kind of text summarization task, where the text is not a traditional natural language but a programming language.
-Indeed, as early as ten years ago, automatic text summarization techniques have been introduced to automatic code summarization~\cite{2010-Automated-Text-Summarization-Summarizing-Code}, detailed in Section~\ref{subsec:automatic_text_summarization}.
+Code summarization can be viewed as a special kind of text summarization task, where the text is not written by a traditional natural language but a programming language.
+Indeed, as early as ten years ago, automatic text summarization techniques were introduced to automatic code summarization~\cite{2010-Automated-Text-Summarization-Summarizing-Code}, detailed in Section~\ref{subsec:automatic_text_summarization}.
 Therefore, similar to text summarization~\cite{2021-Automatic-Text-Summarization, 2017-Recent-Automatic-Text-Summarization}, code summarization can be subdivided into extractive code summarization (\textit{extractive methods}) and abstractive code summarization (\textit{abstractive methods}).
-Most of the early code summarization techniques are \textit{extractive methods}, which widely use an indexing-retrieval framework to generate summaries~\cite{2010-Automated-Text-Summarization-Summarizing-Code, 2013-Evaluating-Source-Code-Summarization, 2014-Code-Summarization-Eye-tracking-Study, 2017-Autofolding-Code-Summarization}.
+Most of the early code summarization techniques are \textit{extractive methods}, which widely use an indexing-retrieval framework to generate summaries~\cite{2010-Program-Comprehension-with-Code-Summarization, 2010-Automated-Text-Summarization-Summarizing-Code, 2013-Evaluating-Source-Code-Summarization, 2014-Code-Summarization-Eye-tracking-Study}.
 They first index terms in code snippets and then retrieve top-$n$ key terms as summaries.
-The terms in summaries are extracted from the current code snippet~\cite{2013-Automatic-Generation-Summaries-for-Java-Classes}, context code snippets~\cite{2016-Code-Summarization-of-Context} or similar code snippets~\cite{2013-Evaluating-Source-Code-Summarization, 2015-CloCom}.
-Therefore, \textit{extractive methods} can produces a summary that preserves the conceptual integrity and factual information of the input code snippet.
-However, as introduced in~\cite{2015-CloCom, 2018-DeepCom, 2018-TL-CodeSum}, \textit{extractive methods} have two main limitations: 1) they fail to extract accurate keywords when the identifiers and methods are poorly named; 2) they rely on similar code snippets can be retrieved and how similar the code snippets are.
-Therefore, there may be semantic inconsistencies between the retrieved summary and the input code snippet~\cite{2021-EditSum}.
-In addition, the naturalness of the summaries generated by \textit{extractive methods} usually is poor~\cite{2016-CODE-NN, 2021-EditSum}.
+The terms in summaries are extracted from the current code snippet~\cite{2010-Program-Comprehension-with-Code-Summarization, 2010-Towards-Generating-Summary-Java-Methods}, context code snippets~\cite{2016-Code-Summarization-of-Context, 2013-Automatic-Generation-Summaries-for-Java-Classes}, or similar code snippets~\cite{2013-Evaluating-Source-Code-Summarization, 2015-CloCom}.
+Therefore, \textit{extractive methods} can produce a summary that preserves the conceptual integrity and factual information of the input code snippet.
+In addition, \textit{extractive methods} do not require ontology~\cite{2010-Summarizing-Software-Concerns} or training data~\cite{2010-Automated-Text-Summarization-Summarizing-Code}.
+However, the terms extracted from code snippets may be meaningless words or abbreviations when the identifiers and methods are poorly named.
+The summaries consisting of these terms are not informative.
+Besides, the naturalness of the summaries generated by \textit{extractive methods} is usually poor and not as human-written~\cite{2016-CODE-NN, 2021-EditSum}, detailed in Section~\ref{sec:motivating_example}.